C0F33/holbertonschool-hbnb/app/README.md

 N/A

-## Author
+## Authors
+Angel A. Bermudez
-Nelson Betancourt Aponte
+Nelson E Betancourt
 ---